calamity32/GettingCleaningDataWeek4Project/CodeBook.md

 - 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+The data used in the output file: subject - integers from 1-30 representing the subjects act - one of 6 acts - Laying, Sitting, Standing, Walking, Walking_Downstairs, Walking_Upstairs The rest of the variables pull mean and standard deviations from the accelerometers in the X,Y,Z axis and time domain signals for frequency readings

 Transformations:
 1. The data was read in from the different sets in the source data.